MathJSLab/mathjslab-calculator/help/en/size.md

 * `[ROWS, COLS, ..., DIM_N_SZ] = size (...)`

-Return a row vector with the size (number of elements) of each dimension for the object A.
+Return a row vector with the size (number of elements) of each dimension for the object `A`.

-When given a second argument, DIM, return the size of the corresponding dimension.
-If DIM is a vector, return each of the corresponding dimensions.
+When given a second argument, `DIM`, return the size of the corresponding dimension.
+If `DIM` is a vector, return each of the corresponding dimensions.
 Multiple dimensions may also be specified as separate arguments.

-With a single output argument, 'size' returns a row vector.
-When called with multiple output arguments, 'size' returns the size of dimension N in the Nth argument.
-The number of rows, dimension 1, is returned in the first argument, the number of columns, dimension 2, is returned in the second argument, etc.  If there are more dimensions in A than there are output arguments, 'size' returns the total number of elements in the remaining dimensions in the final output argument.
+With a single output argument, '`size`' returns a row vector.
+When called with multiple output arguments, '`size`' returns the size of dimension `N` in the `N`th argument.
+The number of rows, dimension 1, is returned in the first argument, the number of columns, dimension 2, is returned in the second argument, etc.  If there are more dimensions in A than there are output arguments, '`size`' returns the total number of elements in the remaining dimensions in the final output argument.